 CHAP is one of four Centres for Agricultural Innovation and a key component of the government’s Agri-Tech Strategy.

-The simple fact is that climate change and a range of other factors including anticipated population growth and the degradation of ecosystems is making it increasingly difficult to meet the global demand for food in a sustainable way.
-To feed the growing world population, we must rely on increasing our crop yields.
-In turn, this will mean we need to make significant progress in both fundamental and applied science of plants, microbes and soils and including protection from economically damaging pests, pathogens & weeds.
+The simple fact is that climate change and a range of other factors including anticipated population growth and the degradation of ecosystems is making it increasingly difficult to meet the long term global demand for food.
+To feed the growing world population, it is imperative we increase our crop yield.
+This means we need to focus on the protection of crops. microbes and soils from economically damaging pests, pathogens & weeds.

 Cobrey Farms is a family partnership of John Chinn, his wife Gay and their sons Henry and Christopher.